 Aside from ecological concerns, there are diplomatic ones too: Ford’s proposal may breach an international agreement Ontario signed in 2005, pledging to protect and improve the Great Lakes ecosystems in perpetuity.
 The Great Lakes-St. Lawrence River Sustainable Water Resources Agreement was signed by all the American states and Canadian provinces surrounding the Great Lakes, which hold about 85 per cent of North America’s freshwater.
 It explicitly bans any new large transfers between Great Lakes regions, unless all signatories are properly informed and permit it, which has only happened once.
 Ontario briefly mentioned its plan at the last meeting of all signatories in December 2022 and told The Narwhal it is committed to meeting the conditions of the treaty.

 Since being re-elected in June 2022, the Ford government has been backtracking on a number of energy policy decisions made in its first term, when it cancelled hundreds of solar and wind contracts and clean energy policies, including a wind farm already under construction in Prince Edward County.

-As the province faces a looming energy supply shortage, the Progressive Conservatives have reversed previous cuts made to energy efficiency programs.
-And as it ramps up the electrification of transportation and industry, the government has also delayed the long-planned shutdown of Ontario’s oldest nuclear power plant, in Pickering, for the second time to September 2026.
+Ontario has also for the second time delayed the long-planned shutdown of its oldest nuclear power plant, in Pickering, to September 2026.
 The plant provides 14 per cent of Ontario’s electricity and was meant to begin a phased shut-down in 2024.
-Any operation beyond 2026 would require a complete refurbishment, which could allow the plant to run an additional 30 years.
+Any operation beyond 2026 would require a complete, costly refurbishment, which could allow the plant to run an additional 30 years.